 Alternatively, if the buildings and accessories sit away from the train a bit, they can look fine on the same railroad.
 It's worth noting that for most of Lionel train's "golden era" Lionel catalogs surrounded their trains with realistic scenery.
 There's no reason you can't do the same thing if you start out with one or more of these.

-Finding AccessoriesLike the coaches, the figures that come with this set are about 1:38, somewhere betwen Large Scale (1:32 and up) and O scale (1:48).
-That said, most of the figures and accessories made to go with ceramic Christmas villages are also somewhere between Large Scale and O scale.
-So if you're going to be running your Lionel "G gauge" train indoors, consider shopping for Dept. 56 and Lemax figures and accessories (especially on sale after Christmas).
-In fact, whereas traditional Christmas villages used to hover around O scale, several of the newer pieces are large enough to look fine with these trains.
+Since these sets are somewhere between Large Scale (1:32 and larger) and O scale (1:48), you'll discover that many of the figures and accessories made to go with Dept. 56 and Lemax Christmas villages are a pretty good match.
+So if you're going to be running your Lionel "G gauge" train indoors, consider shopping for Dept. 56 and Lemax figures and accessories (especially at thrift shops and garage sales and on sale after Christmas).

 In addition, you can always make your own indoor buildings using our Building Product Ideas articles.
-Or make old-fashioned buildings and accessories using our Tribute to Tinplate articles.
-In each case, use O scale or larger plans if they are available.
+Or make old-fashioned toy-like buildings and accessories using our Tribute to Tinplate articles.

 If you want to create some backgrounds in a hurry and you have a color printer, check out our Building Fronts page for indoor trains.
 The O scale building fronts should look pretty good with your trains.
 If you would rather go toward large scales, the Large Scale Building Fronts page has buildings in scales from 1:43 to 1:20.3.